nekorubu/Nova/README.md

 I'm don't know how to package this to make it run as a standalone program, if you want to try it, pull it and run it in something Visual Studio or something. ¯\\\_(ツ)_/¯

 Feel free to fork this, add whatever you'd like, or simply make suggestions.

+Update: Apparently, I couldn't English either:

+> I'm don't know how to package this to make it run as a standalone program, if you want to try it, pull it and run it in something Visual Studio or something. ¯\\\_(ツ)_/¯